Slave raiding: Reasons

-Slave raiding was a large and lucrative trade on the coasts of Africa, in ancient Europe, Mesoamerica, and in medieval Asia.
-The Crimean–Nogai slave raids in Eastern Europe provided some two or three million slaves to the Ottoman Empire over the course of four centuries.
-The Barbary pirates from the 16th century onwards through 1830 engaged in razzias in Africa and the European coastal areas as far away as Iceland, capturing slaves for the Muslim slavery market in North Africa and the Middle East.
+Slave raiding was a large and lucrative trade on the coasts of Africa, in Europe, Mesoamerica, and in medieval Asia.
+The Crimean–Nogai slave raids in Eastern Europe provided some two or three million slaves to the Ottoman Empire via the Crimean slave trade over the course of four centuries.
+The Barbary pirates from the 16th century onwards through 1830 engaged in razzias in Africa and the European coastal areas as far away as Iceland, capturing slaves for the Muslim slavery market in North Africa and West Asia.
 The Atlantic slave trade was predicated on European countries endorsing and supporting slave raiding between African tribes to supply the workforce of agricultural plantations in the Americas.

 Methods

 The act of slave raiding involves an organised and concerted attack on a settlement with the purpose of taking the area's people.
 The collected new slaves are often kept in some form of slave pen or depot.
 From there, the slave takers will transport them to a distant place by means such as a slave ship or camel caravan.
 When conquered people are enslaved and remain in their place, it is not raiding.